GSK hit by poor lung drug sales, CEO dislikes mega-mergers

 NO EXPLICIT SALES FORECAST

-Reported sales in the first quarter, which were hit by the strength of sterling, totalled 5.61 billion pounds, generating "core" earnings per share down 20 percent at 21.0 pence.
+Reported sales in the first quarter, which were hit by the strength of sterling, totaled 5.61 billion pounds ($9.45 billion), generating "core" earnings per share down 20 percent at 21.0 pence.

 Analysts, on average, had forecast sales of 5.84 billion pounds and core EPS, which excludes certain items, of 20.7 pence, according to Thomson Reuters.